 The key (and very often missing) factors necessary to improve real-world hearing protection are:-

-Don't repeat these assessments - or repeat these assessments.
+Don't repeat assessments - or repeat assessments.
 Update elements if noise levels have changed significantly.
-Bear in mind that the HSE says you do not even need to measure with a meter and that you should start to implement noise exposure risk reduction measures as soon as you know the levels are likely to be above 80dB(A).
+The HSE says you do not even need to measure with a meter and that you should start to implement noise exposure risk reduction measures as soon as you know the levels are likely to be above 80dB(A).
 Reports without practical information on noise control are, by definition, inadequate.

 Investing in a Noise Control Audit (NCA) is best practice.
 This is an engineering evaluation that generates a cost/benefit analysis of the noise control options for plant or areas.to provide the information needed to plan the most cost-effective risk reduction programme.
 This analysis allows you to balance the reduced risk against costs (capital, reduced PPE, audiometry and management costs, improved working conditions, productivity...).